rstoetter/cdependencymanager-php/README.md

 // create a new object of the class cDependencyManager
 //
 //
-// For your convinience you could supply an optional array of objects as first parameter.
+// For your convinience you could supply an **optional** array of objects as first parameter.
 The class cDependencyManager will then add
 // the objects to this array
 //

 $a_optional = array(
     $obj_module_00,
-    $obj_module_01
+    $obj_module_01,
+    new cMyDependantClass(
+        '#19 file_without_dependencies'
+    )
 );

 // create a new dependency manager and feed the manager with the optional data